spokestack/spokestack.io/content/docs/Machine Learning/nlu-training-data.md

 Utterances are expressed using templates with placeholder values.
 These placeholders are expanded into concrete values by a data generator, thus producing many natural-language permutations of each template.

 A full example of features supported by intent configuration is below.

+_**Note**: All sections except `utterances` are optional.
+However, for each placeholder in `{braces}` used in your utterances, you must have either a slot or generator with a name that matches the text inside the braces._

 ```toml
 description = """